tracer755/VRC_VRM_BlendShape_Avatar_Setup/README.md

 This unity editor tool is made to auto setup a vrm Blendshape avatar with the blendshapes for:

-  Arkit face tracking
+* Arkit face tracking

-  Vrc visemes
+* Vrc visemes

-  Blink

 ---